7josh7/rates_risk_lib/dashboard/QUICKSTART.md

 3. **Export Data**: Download position data as CSV from the Data Explorer tab
 4. **Real-time Updates**: Adjust sliders and inputs to see immediate recalculations
 5. **Full Screen**: Click the expand icon on any chart for full-screen view
+6. **SABR Exploration**: Navigate to Curves tab to visualize volatility smiles
+7. **Custom Scenarios**: Use the enhanced scenario builder to stress both curves AND volatility
+8. **Position Coverage**: All 12 positions (including swaptions and caplets) now price successfully

 ## Keyboard Shortcuts